jterrats/profiler/README.md

   $ sf profiler compare -o <value> [--json] [--flags-dir <value>] [-n <value>] [--api-version <value>]

 FLAGS
-  -n, --name=<value>         The name of the profile to compare.
+  -n, --name=<value>         The name of a specific profile or comma-separated list of profiles to compare.
   -o, --target-org=<value>   (required) The target org to compare profiles against.
       --api-version=<value>  Override the API version used for metadata operations.